Part of our Web Search & Data Extraction MCP category.

 }

-Works with Claude Desktop, Cursor, qodo, Microsoft CoPilot, and OpenAI Playground.
-Framework integrations available for LangChain, LlamaIndex, Agno, and Microsoft AutoGen.
+Works with Claude Desktop, Cursor, qodo, Microsoft CoPilot, OpenAI Playground, Google ADK, Databricks, and more.
+Framework integrations for LangChain, LlamaIndex, Agno, and Microsoft AutoGen are documented.

 No self-hosting option.
 All requests route through Nimble’s infrastructure.
 This simplifies setup but means you’re dependent on their uptime, pricing, and data handling.